-Toronto Community Hep C Program
+Toronto Community Hep C program

-Completed by the Toronto Shelter Hotel Overdose ActionThe Toronto Community Hep C Program (TCHCP) is a partnership between Sherbourne Health, Regent Park Community Health Centre and South Riverdale Community Health Centre.
+The Toronto Community Hep C Program (TCHCP) is a partnership between Sherbourne Health, Regent Park Community Health Centre, Parkdale Queen West, and South Riverdale Community Health Centre.

 The TCHCP provides community based Hep C education, testing, treatment and support for people who have faced barriers to accessing mainstream health care.
 We aim to improve people’s quality of life by reducing the barriers and stigma for people living with Hepatitis C, providing equitable access to comprehensive care and services, strengthening the capacity of people with lived experience of HCV to self-advocate, and creating a sustainable program in order to build a healthy community.